 This preserve is nestled in the Sprague River Valley.
 The Land Trust is working to restore flood plain connectivity of the river and the vegetation on its banks.
 A model project for the region, this effort is in partnership with private and public organizations working together to restore the ecological health of the Upper Klamath Lake basin.

-KLLT purchased this 316 acre property in 2012 with support from Oregon Wild.
+KLLT purchased this 316 acre property in 2012 with community support.
 With the goal of restoring it to its natural state for the benefit of wildlife, we have initiated several restoration projects, including riparian and upland planting; worked with faculty and students at OIT on installing piezometers in order to monitor the water table on the property; and enrolled the property into the Conservation Reserve Enhancement Program (CREP), a federal, state, and local partnership designed to retire environmentally sensitive pasture and cropland to achieve restoration and long-term protection.
 In August 2015, KLLT and our partners, began the most intensive part of the restoration project by removing 1.5 miles of levees along the river, reconnecting it to its historic floodplain.
 In 2017, KLLT planted nearly 18,000 native plants and trees in the riparian area and seeded the upland sections of the property with native grasses and native wildflowers.
 Also in 2017, a trail bed was formed, leading from the parking area to the Sprague River.
 KLLT staff will continue monitoring and conservation management as needed.